Getting a mortgage: Features and benefits

 Variable rate mortgages are mortgages where the interest rate is affected by a number of market conditions and can rise or fall depending on these.
 So, you may benefit from a drop in interest rates but could also end up paying more on your mortgage each month should interest rates rise.

-Currently Yorkshire Building Society offer a range of Discounted Standard Variable Rate mortgages - these are mortgage deals where the interest rate is set at a specificed level below our Standard Variable Rate.
+Currently Yorkshire Building Society offer a range of Discounted Standard Variable Rate mortgages - these are mortgage deals where the interest rate is set at a specified level below our Standard Variable Rate.

 Repayment (capital & interest) vs. interest only?